serhatbek/javascript-projects/Modal/README.md

 We've just created a simple modal component using vanilla JavaScript.
 You can customize it for your project's needs.

 Thank you for reading.
-If you find the article useful, please do not forget to give a star so that others can access it.
+If you find the article useful, please do not forget to give a star so that others can access it too.
 Happy Coding! 🙃